PandaHugMonster/php-simputils/docs/glossary.md

 # Glossary of SimpUtils terms

-Really important to remember, that this glossary defines and explains meaning only inside of the framework.
+Really important to remember, that this glossary defines and explains meaning only inside the framework.
 Please do not consider in-framework definitions in a wide general purpose meaning.

  * [Prism](#term-prism)